-The ST100 Starter Kit is a laboratory system for a complete continuous wave radar (CW) and consists of the motherboard having a USB 1 interface to a computer, a simple K–Band transceiver (K-LA1) in the form of an active antenna and the software for evaluation the received signals.
-Provider of this tool is RFbeam Microwave Ltd., headquartered in Switzerland.
+ST100 Starter Kit is a laboratory system for a complete continuous-wave radar (CW) and consists of the motherboard having a USB 1 interface to a computer, a simple K-band transceiver (K-LA1) in the form of an active antenna and the software for evaluating the received signals.
+The Provider of this tool is RFbeam Microwave Ltd., headquartered in Switzerland.
 The ST100 Starter Kit is ideal for the development of experience in the field of Doppler radar and can optionally be modified in its application by additionally offered transceivers.

 The patch antennas of the transceiver generally consist of a transmitting antenna in addition to a separate receiving antenna.
-On some models, the receiving antenna may be additionally divided into two halves in order to have a phase evaluation between the two receive channels, and thus to be able to make a software based direction determination.
+On some models, the receiving antenna may be additionally divided into two halves to have a phase evaluation between the two receive channels, and thus to be able to make a software-based direction determination.